john-cd/rust_howto/bk/drafts/other/architecture/common_architectures.md

 ### Advantages {#skip9}

 - Highly scalable and responsive, as components can work independently.
-- Naturally supports asynchronous workflows and real-time data processing.
+- Naturally supports [asynchronous][p-asynchronous] workflows and real-time data processing.
 - Encourages microservices architecture by isolating components.

 ### Use Cases {#skip}